A Look at the Future of Home-Based Education

 anxiety and feelings of inadequacy will be reduced,

-allowing for the development of type of “mental compassion” and
+allowing for the development of a type of “mental compassion” and

 understanding of each other’s situation.

-Even in virtual environment, world with less judgment
+Even in a virtual environment, a world with less judgment

-always leads to better and more civilized society.
+always leads to a better and more civilized society.

-This serves as reminder that physical teachers will always be required,
+This serves as a reminder that physical teachers will always be required,

 and that true teaching can never be fully accomplished in an online education environment.